 During October – December 2024 we held a series of engagement workshops with end-users, to understand their desired outcomes in the long-term, medium-term and short-term.
 This fed into the draft Outcomes Framework and informed research workshops in January and February 2025.
 A parallel engagement process has taken place with the Resilience Challenge kaupapa Māori researcher cohort, some of their iwi and hapū collaborators, and the National Iwi Chairs’ Forum.

-The establishment team has collated and synthesised the ideas from these engagement workshops, and brought that direction together in a high-level plan for the Platform.
-The draft Platform Plan was delivered to MBIE at the end of March 2025 - a significant milestone.
+The establishment team collated and synthesised the ideas from the engagement workshops, and brought that direction together in a high-level plan for the Platform.
+The draft Platform Plan was delivered to MBIE at the end of March 2025, and was formally accepted in May - a significant milestone.

-You can read more about the Platform Plan and the research structure here.
+You can read a public version of the Platform Plan here and read an overview of our research structure here.

-We will be running further research workshops as we develop the details of our science themes and related research and capability areas.
-These will likely be held over June - August 2025.
-Sign up to receive newsletter updates so you hear about these workshops when they are announced.
+We will be running further workshops as we develop the details of our science themes and programmes.
+These will be held in the latter part of 2025.

 Our Establishment Advisory Group (EAG) is chaired by Dame Juliet Gerrard, former Prime Minister’s Chief Science Adviser.
 Dame Juliet is joined by representatives from key user groups defined by MBIE.